How Food Businesses Should Plan for the Upcoming Transition

 What This May Mean for Food Businesses

-For organisations already certified to FSSC 22000 Version 6, the revision is generally expected to involve system updates rather than a complete redesign of the food safety management system.
+For organisations already certified to FSSC 22000 Version 6, the revision is generally expected to involve system review and targeted updates rather than a complete redesign of the food safety management system.

 Organisations often begin reviewing areas such as: